-WASHINGTON—Today, President Trump signed an executive order directing the EPA to revise or rescind the Waters of the United States Rule, which currently protects wetlands and streams.
+WASHINGTON—Today, EPA Administrator Scott Pruitt proposed a repeal of the Waters of the United States Rule, which protects America's wetlands and streams.
 In response, the National Audubon Society issued the following statement:

 “Clean water is the key to life, and protecting wetlands and streams is good for every person and bird in America,” said David Yarnold (@david_yarnold), president and CEO of Audubon.